Last updated: 11 September 2020

 Living in the UK for at least one day during the week of 16 to 22 September 2019 or have a genuine link to the UK

-Energy efficiency grants: Government grants are available to help make your home more efficient through better insulation.
-This not only helps you save money on your energy bills in the winter, but throughout the year.
+Government grants are available to help make your home more efficient through better insulation.
+This helps you save money on your energy bills throughout the entire year, not just in winter.

 The supplier requirements for the Warm Home Discount scheme are changing.
 In June 2018, the government announced that the threshold would be lowered in increments to help assist more and more consumers over time.
 Any energy suppliers with at least 150,000 customers will need to offer the scheme by 2020, which is an increase from the current threshold of 250,000 customers.
 By getting more small suppliers onboard, it’s estimated that an additional 30,000 pensioners and low-income customers will receive the £140 discount by 2021.
 This may be adjusted again if needed, to ensure that assistance is going to homes that need it.